Skip to main content

 read more

-Welcome America, including the Red, White & Blue To-Do
+Welcome America and the Red, White, & Blue To-Do

-The cornerstone of Independence Day festivities in Philadelphia is always the annual Welcome America festival.
+The cornerstone of Independence Day festivities in Philadelphia is always the annual Wawa Welcome America festival.

 The multi-week celebration commences on Juneteenth and culminates on July Fourth.
-Events in past years have included a parade and festival during the Red, White, & Blue To-Do; a reading of the Declaration of Independence; the country’s largest July Fourth parade; and a headline concert on the Benjamin Franklin Parkway followed by a massive fireworks show above the Philadelphia Art Museum.
+This year’s events include the Juneteenth Block Party at the African American Museum in Philadelphia; Red, White, & Blue To-Do parade and block party in the Historic District; a massive July Fourth parade; and a headline concert on the Benjamin Franklin Parkway followed by a massive fireworks show above the Philadelphia Museum of Art.

 Where: Various locations including Benjamin Franklin Parkway, Philadelphia, PA